Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

 This section challenges that conclusion.
-We propose a straightforward method for ensuring population balance under the unseen dataset, specifically focusing on state legislative redistricting.
-Our method---using a small tightening of the acceptable population deviation threshold---is very effective, and does not greatly increase the difficulty of finding valid plans nor require the adoption of new redistricting techniques.
+We propose a straightforward method for ensuring that state legislative maps meet population balance thresholds under both datasets.
+Our method---requiring a smaller population deviation on the public DEMO dataset---is very effective, and does not greatly increase the difficulty of finding valid plans\footnote{As evidence of the fact that decreasing this threshold does not greatly increase the difficulty of finding valid plans, all of the ensembles analyzed in Section~\ref{sec:gingles} are sampled using population tolerance offsets derived in Section~\ref{sec:popbal}.} nor require the adoption of new redistricting techniques.
+See Section~\ref{sec:limitations} for a discussion of limitations.

-{As noted in Section~\ref{sec:legal:opov}, the lack of a \textit{de minimis} population deviation threshold in Congressional redistricting belies the uncertainty inherent in census tabulations; we can only speculate on whether the Court would deem privacy-induced uncertainty exceptional in that regard.
-Instead, we focus on state legislative districts, where tolerances are looser but precise thresholds are still observed.
-See Section~\ref{sec:discussion} for a discussion of further limitations, especially the impact of using block groups as our geounit for redistricting.

-\subsection{Meeting population deviation limits using offsets}
+We focus on state legislative districts for a few reasons.
+First, some population deviation is allowed but precise thresholds are still observed.
+Our techniques would be ill-suited for studying Congressional maps, where population deviations greater than 1 person must be justified, because our algorithms are unable to generate ensembles of maps such strict requirements.
+Second, states offer enough diversity to observe meaningful variation, while also being few enough to cover exhaustively.
+Third, we are building on the existing case study of the LA state senate in~\cite{kenny2021use}.

+\subsection{Meeting Population Deviation Limits Using Offsets}

+We begin with a case study of the Louisiana state senate---where the sort of population discrepancies we study were first observed by Kenny \textit{et al.} \citep[Figure S4.4]{kenny2021use}---then extend the analysis to 93 state legislative geographies.

-In this section, we are concerned with data user's ability to use DEMO to generate redistricting plans satisfying a maximum population deviation of $\tol$ under SWAP (equivalently, under the CEF).
-We propose a simple approach: draw the plan to satisfy a slightly tighter limit $\tol - \offset$, for $0\le \offset \le \tau$.
+We propose a simple approach: draw the plan to satisfy a slightly tighter limit $\tol - \offset$ on DEMO, for some value $0\le \offset \le \tau$.
 We call $\offset$ the \emph{offset}.
 To evaluate this approach, we measure the \emph{discrepancy at $\tol$ with offset $\offset$}: the fraction of plans that exceed $\tol$ deviation under SWAP among an ensemble of plans with deviation at most $\tol-\offset$ under DEMO.
 When $\offset = 0$, we call this the \emph{discrepancy at $\tol$} or the \emph{no-offset discrepancy rate}.
-Finally, we also consider what we call the \emph{critical offset}: the smallest offset with discrepancy less than 2\% (see Appendix~\ref{app:methods} for more information on the computation of the critical offset) .
+Finally, we also consider what we call the \emph{critical offset}: the smallest offset with 0 discrepancies observed in our ensembles of 100,000 plans (see Appendix~\ref{app:methods} for more information on the computation of the critical offset).